impresspages-plugins/HybridAuth/README.md

 ## Usage

+As a widget:
+1. Log in to ImpressPages administration page and edit your page content.
+2. Drag `HybridAuth` widget from ImpressPages widgets toolbar to your page content area.
+3. In the popup window, select the checkboxes to specify which icons are displayed.
+3. Open your page as a user (e.g., by clicking `Preview` button).
+4. Click on a social network icon to login to ImpressPages.

+As a part of user registration form
 1. Log in to ImpressPages administration page and edit the page content.
-2. Drag HybridAuth widget from ImpressPages widgets toolbar to your page.
-3. Open your page as a user (e.g. click Preview button).
+2. Drag `User login` or `User registration` widget to the content area.
+As a result, social icons are displayed.
-4. Click on a social network icon to login to ImpressPages.
+3. Click on social icon to login.